felsuna/Friend-Finder/README.md

 * To begin:
     - 1: Click on "Go to Survey".
-    - 2: Complete and select the options and submit you response.
+    - 2: Complete and select the options and submit responses.
     - 3: A modal will pop-up and show you the result of a friend that is compatible with you.

 * Links: